jcnetown/jcnetown.github.io/_pages/markdown.md

 ## Kaua'i Finch

 The Kaua'i Finch is an extinct species of bird that lived in Hawaii.
+It was about 5 and a half inches long.
+They were believed to live in the highland forest and travel down to lower lands.
 Not much is known about this bird due to it being extinct before European explorers came to Hawaii.